 Wired or Wireless

-Some listeners like DJs require headphones that can be plugged into their machines (see our guide on the Best DJ Headphones).
-However, casual listeners like you and I probably prefer listening to music while on the move like while hitting the gym or working.
+Some listeners, like DJs require headphones that can be plugged into their machines (see our guide on the Best DJ Headphones).
+However, casual listeners like you and I probably prefer listening to music whilst on the move, hitting the gym or working.

 Active Noise Cancellation

-Some modern headsets have special designated active noise cancellation that can filter out background sound.
-This can be helpful for people who want to improve their concentration in noisy environments, especially while working or reading.
-However, some users have complained that the white noise produces a hissing sound that can be distracting, so, ensure you can keep up with the white noise before you commit to a purchase.
+Some modern headsets have special designed active noise cancellation that can filter out background sound.
+This can be helpful for people who want to improve their concentration in noisy environments, especially whilst working or reading.
+However, some users have complained that the white noise produces a hissing sound that can be distracting, so ensure you can keep up with the white noise before you commit to a purchase.